BIO

 Born in Madrid in 2005, Julia Tripodo is an Italian-Argentine cellist who, from an early age, has stood out for her virtuosity and talent in the international music scene.

+At the age of 11, she made her debut as a soloist with the JORCAM (Orchestra and Choir of the Community of Madrid), performing Antonio Vivaldi's Concerto in C minor.
+At the age of 12, she performed Vivaldi's Concerto for two cellos with the same orchestra.
+Later, she played as a soloist with Orquesta La Lira Ospal, the Madrid Festival Orchestra conducted by Albert Skuratov, and the Orchestra of the University of Alcalá in the San Ildefonso Chapel.
+At 17 years old,, Julia made her debut in Latin America, performing J. Khachaturian's Concerto in E minor with the San Juan National Symphony Orchestra (Argentina), under the direction of maestro Wolfgang Wengenroth.
+This debut was followed by an invitation to play as a soloist again in 2024, alongside conductor Yenny Delgado.
 In 2024, at the age of 18, she was invited by maestro Eduardo Vassallo to the 8th Latin American Cello Festival in Buenos Aires, where she won the award for ‘international artistic project’.
 At this festival, she performed three recitals, including the national premiere of Mayuzumi’s Bunraku.
 She also performed Elgar’s Concerto in E minor as a soloist with the Mendoza Symphony Orchestra, under the baton of the maestro Pablo Herrero Pondal, opening the orchestra’s 2024 season.

-In addition, Julia is a frequent participant in music festivals.
-Some of the highlights in her career include Latin American Cello Festival (2024), Kammermusikfest Winsen – Katharina Sellheim & Friends (2024), Sommermusik im Oberen Nagoldtal (2024), Festival Academy Budapest (2023), Triangel Festival, Dresden (2023), Inusual Music Week in Santander (2023), Cello Akademie Rutesheim in Germany (2022), Bahia Festival in Cadiz (2020), ProCello Foundation Szamotuly-Masterclass in Poland (2019), Benidorm International Music Course (2019), Festival 'Scenic Musical Interpretation' at 'Real Sitio de San Ildefonso' (2019), CelloLeón Festival (2018), Festival Clásicos Colgados (2016), Vic Cello Festival (2014).
+Some of the highlights in her career include invitations to Latin American Cello Festival (2024), Kammermusikfest Winsen – Katharina Sellheim & Friends (2024), Sommermusik im Oberen Nagoldtal (2024), Festival Academy Budapest (2023), Triangel Festival, Dresden (2023), Inusual Music Week in Santander (2023), Cello Akademie Rutesheim in Germany (2022), Bahia Festival in Cadiz (2020), ProCello Foundation Szamotuly-Masterclass in Poland (2019), Benidorm International Music Course (2019), Festival 'Scenic Musical Interpretation' at 'Real Sitio de San Ildefonso' (2019), CelloLeón Festival (2018), Festival Clásicos Colgados (2016), Vic Cello Festival (2014).

 From 2014 until 2019, Julia was a member of the Albatros Quartet, directed by Professor Sergio Castro.
 During this period, she participated in festivals such as Música en Vena in Madrid and the VII Concierto sobre la Hierba in Asturias.
 During her time at the Reina Sofía School, she was part of the Trio Contrapunto BBDO under the direction of Marta Gulyás and the Cuarteto Banco de España under the direction of Heime Müller.

-(February 2025, DO NOT MODIFY WITHOUT CONSENT)
+(August 2025, DO NOT MODIFY WITHOUT CONSENT)